dblana/internship/README.md

 Finally, another option worth exploring would be models based on externel inputs, not only on the evolution of data along time.
 I could just start thinking of this kind of solution, implemting a multi variable linear regression, taking into acount the evolution of positive cases.
 The fitted model obtained is presented by the following graph:

 ![Linear regression](Rplot.png)

+This shows that such ideas would be worth being explored.
+We indeed can imagine of various relevant external inputs.
+In our case, such methods could also allow us to evaluate the efficiency of a lockdown, if we add this information to our model and check the evolution of hospitalizations.